 Since our formation in 2004, we have been committed to a conservative capital structure with prudent leverage.
 The majority of our outstanding debt is fixed interest rate mortgage debt.
 We have a preference to maintain a significant portion of our portfolio as unencumbered assets in order to provide balance sheet flexibility.
-In addition, to the extent that we incur additional debt, our preference is non-recourse secured mortgage debt.
 We expect that our strategy will enable us to maintain a balance sheet with an appropriate amount of debt throughout all phases of the lodging cycle.
 We believe that it is not prudent to increase the inherent risk of highly cyclical lodging fundamentals through the use of a highly leveraged capital structure.

 We prefer a relatively simple but efficient capital structure.
-We have not invested in joint ventures and have not issued any operating partnership units or preferred stock.
+We have not invested in joint ventures and have not issued any operating partnership units to outside limited partners or preferred stock.
 We structure our hotel acquisitions to be straightforward and to fit within our capital structure; however, we will consider a more complex transaction if we believe that the projected returns to our stockholders will significantly exceed the returns that would otherwise be available.

 We believe that we maintain a reasonable amount of debt.
-As of February 29, 2016, we have \$1.0 billion of debt outstanding with a weighted average interest rate of 4.08% and a weighted average maturity date of approximately 6.0 years.
+As of December 31, 2016, we had \$920.5 million of debt outstanding with a weighted average interest rate of 3.8% and a weighted average maturity date of approximately 5.9 years.
 We maintain one of the most durable and lowest levered balance sheets among our lodging REIT peers.
-We maintain balance sheet flexibility with limited near term debt maturities, capacity on our \$200 million senior unsecured credit facility and 18 of our 29 hotels unencumbered by mortgage debt.
+We maintain balance sheet flexibility with limited near-term debt maturities, capacity under our senior unsecured credit facility and 17 of our 26 hotels unencumbered by mortgage debt.
 We remain committed to our core strategy of maintaining a simple capital structure with conservative leverage.

-Information about our refinancing and new financing activities is available in Note 9 to the accompanying consolidated financial statements.
+Information about our financing activities is available in Note 8 to the accompanying consolidated financial statements.